How to Run GIMP 2.8.22 on an Older Laptop

 What is GIMP?

 GIMP (GNU Image Manipulation Program) is an open source (free) program that is used to edit photos, but can also be used for image authoring and image composition.
 According to the official GIMP website, the program can be expanded to do all sorts of work with images.
 GIMP is somewhat comparable to PhotoShop, but the setup is a little bit different.
 Even so, GIMP is a great program for those who are on a budget, but would like to create professional images and photo edits.

 Recently I was having trouble with running GIMP on my older laptop.
-My laptop’s not that old, but it has just under 1GB of RAM.
-That’s not much power nowadays--and not enough for RAM-hungry photo editing software!
-Unfortunately I don’t have the option, at this time, to upgrade the RAM, so had to find a different way to configure my laptop so that it would efficiently run GIMP.
+Unfortunately I don’t have the option, at this time, to upgrade my laptop, so had to find a different way to configure my computer so it would efficiently run GIMP.
 Read on to find out how I was able to solve this problem.

 Laptop Slow as a Snail

 *Before trying anything like this with your own computer or laptop, be sure you know how to work on configuring a computer.
 Also, back up all information on your hard-drive in case of some failure during the configuration process.